-He looked so open to my thoughts, but also somewhat embarrassed and dreading my impending judgment.
+My little boy looked so open to my thoughts, but also embarrassed; dreading the possibility of judgment.

 I tried to think of what my parents might have said in response to this statement — had I even been able to vocalize the words at age eight — while one of them strapped a seatbelt around my waste.

 I imagined how they would have laughed and told me how ridiculous I sounded, or teased me about being some strange alien force that had managed to sneak her way to Earth.